How to Change Slides Orientation in Google Slides

 A change of perspective is always good!
 Do you want your public to look at your slides in a new way?
 Changing slides orientation will do the work.
 In this tutorial you’re going to learn how to go from horizontal slides, to vertical ones (and vice versa!).

-- Click on Custom and you will be able to change the actual size of the canvas.
+2. Click on Custom and you will be able to change the actual size of the canvas.
 The value on the left represents how wide your slide will be, and the one on the right is how tall.
-You can choose the values you want, but we recommend just swapping the values, this way the slide will be the same size but it will be in portrait mode.
+You can choose the values you want, but we recommend just swapping the values, this way the slide will be the same size but it will be vertical instead of horizontal.

 Have you changed your mind and want to know how to change the slide orientation again?
 This time it is even easier, you only need to select any of the three presets on Page Setup.